 AirPods users are limited to a single fit and design option.
 But not all ears are the same.
 Luckily there are affordable accessory options for making your AirPods feel more your own, whether these items change the functionality or appearance of your cherished Bluetooth buds.

 Here are some of the best AirPods accessories available for purchase right now.
+And don't forget to check out our AirPods sales coverage for the best discounts on Apple's buds.

 AirPods wireless charging case